Addiction Treatment Group Therapy

 Artistic expression, no matter what the medium, has the potential to significantly enhance a client’s recovery process.
 The dramatic arts provide a unique opportunity for clients to process their emotions while practicing their communication skills.
 Dramatic arts group therapy also creates opportunities for clients to analyze their own behavior from the perspectives of others.

-Spirituality can play an important role in clients recognizing their addictive habits and the need to change.
-Our faith-based group therapy counseling educates clients on how to consider recovery from a biblical perspective.
+Spirituality can play an important role for clients by allowing them to recognize their addictive habits and the need to change.
+Faith-based group therapy counseling educates clients on how to consider recovery from a biblical perspective.
 This approach makes it easier for clients to incorporate their spiritual lives into their recovery plan.

 Men’s Group Therapy